How to Start a Clothing Line: Everything You Need to Know

 Relationships drive sales, both by word-of-mouth and helpful quid pro quo, so be sure to pay attention to who you build relationships with and maintain them.
 Write a press release and send it to local newspapers and magazines.
 There are free online services that can do this for you.
 Also, try to purchase ads in papers and on websites that people in your target audience read.

 If you need help with any issues surrounding how to start a clothing line, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.